 A suitcase puppet show about the apocalypse involving terror in the trifle tent, vengeful vicars and a Portaloo-related emergency.
 This wacky, funny and utterly hopeless performance stars War, Famine, Death and household name, Pestilence (warning: may contain showjumping).

 This piece combines clowning, storytelling and puppetry and is suitable for audiences of age 7+.
-It is approximately 10-15 minutes long.
+It is about 15 minutes long.
 It was first performed at Beverley Puppet Festival 2020, with a film version commissioned for Folkestone Puppet Festival.
-You can watch the film on YouTube here !

 'Flamingo' is a 10 minute long cabaret piece which combines storytelling, clowning, object manipulation and Bananarama.
 I have performed it at the Looking Glass Club, the Royal Vauxhall Tavern and the Pop Up Palladium.